Madministrator/steganography/README.md

  * As a photographer, I want to input multiple types of image files and have them converted to .png files if necessary
    * Weeks: 2
    * Confirmation: Code that converts different types of image files to .png without changing or losing data
-## Tanner's Log
-* (11-27-2018)
- * What did I do?
-Researched the Javascript language and how to process image files in Javascript
- * What will I do?
-Begin writing code to detect the word size of an image file
- * What is blocking me?
-Inexperience with the language/content
- * What is the percent change we will complete the sprint?
-75%

  ## Brendan Bard